raczynsm/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

    - create ec2 module and define all specific per region resources.
 Application instances will be run on them
    - create eks module and configure cluster managed by AWS.
 Monitoring tools - Prometheus, Grafana will be deployed on it
    - create modules for primary and secondary database instances
+3. deploy all configured resources to us-east-2 using `Terraform init & apply`
-3. repeat above steps for region us-west-1
+4. repeat above steps for region us-west-1
+5. deploy all configured resources to us-west-1 using `Terraform init & apply`

 ## Steps: